Information For Parents

 Children who are ill or have genuine symptoms of illness should not be sent to school.

 In the event of absence for any reason, please ring or text to inform the school before 9.00am.
-Please follow this with a letter of explanation for our records.

 In the interests of children's safety, a known adult must collect a child from school if he or she is to attend a doctor or dentist during school time or has to leave early for some other reason.